openmpf/openmpf.github.io/docs/docs/CPP-Component-API.md

 1. Extending [`MPFDetectionComponent`](#openmpf-detection-component-api).
 2. Building the component into a shared object library.
 (See [HelloWorldComponent CMakeLists.txt](https://github.com/openmpf/openmpf-cpp-component-sdk/blob/master/detection/examples/HelloWorldComponent/CMakeLists.txt)).
 3. Packaging the component into an OpenMPF-compliant .tar.gz file.
 (See [Component Packaging](#component-packaging)).
-4. Registering the component with OpenMPF (see [Packaging and Registering a Component](Packaging-and-Registering-a-Component/index.html)).
+4. Registering the component with OpenMPF.
+(See [Packaging and Registering a Component](Packaging-and-Registering-a-Component/index.html)).

 # OpenMPF API Specification